Conservation Area Appraisal

 It is encouraged that residents, in the first instance, retain and repair existing original timber windows.
 If replacement is required, all aspects of the window should be considered, including opening type, glazing bar patterns, horns to sashes, and depth.
 Windows should be timber sash and replicate the original glazing pattern.
 Timber frames are not only the most appropriate option, but are more sustainable being a natural material which helps reduce the use of single-use plastics, often found in other windows.
 Timber windows also have the benefit of being more cost effective, being much more durable and repairable than alternatives, and there are options to maintain their appearance while introducing energy saving and noise reducing features.

 Single glazing is the most common approach and would be the most acceptable replacement to maintain the existing character and appearance of the area.
 Secondary glazing is an unobtrusive option to increase efficiency, reduce noise, and avoid intervention to existing fabric, often performing as well and lasting longer than double glazing.
-Double and triple glazing can be inserted into timber frames and help maintain a consistent appearance with similar benefits to secondary glazing and may be appropriate where there is justification for full replacement.
+Where appropriate and where there is justification for full replacement, slimline double and triple glazing with timber frames helps maintain a consistent appearance, while offering similar benefits to secondary glazing.
 Where double/triple glazing is accepted, black spacing bars and seals should be avoided – these should instead be white to blend with the frame.
 Trickle vents should be avoided or well concealed within the frame to maintain consistency with historic appearance.

 Doors, like windows, make a substantial contribution to the appearance of an individual building and can enhance or interrupt the unity of a terrace.